 - They are very expensive when taking into account system/booster pump/pumps maintenance, parts, and filter changes and filter replacements, especially if they aren’t covered by a warranty.

-- These whole house reverse osmosis systems have to be custom-ordered with specially-made items to tailor to your household specifications, applications, existing plumbing navigation, particular water issues, and gallons per day (GPD)/GPM usage.
+- These systems have to be custom-ordered with specially-made items to tailor to your household specifications, applications, existing plumbing navigation, particular water issues, and gallons per day (GPD)/GPM usage.
 This could mean delays due to shipping times.

 - May require replacement of any copper pipe or valve or other plumbing components, storage tank, or noisy pumps